xx-labs/blockchain-cmix-relay/README.md

 While this is not complete, the command line `client` application from this repository is the only way to communicate with a `relay` server.

-However, the xx labs teams has deployed a relay server for testing purposes, with support for various testnets.
+The xx labs teams has deployed a relay server for testing purposes, with support for various testnets.
 The `relay` contact file can be found in this repository [here](relay.xxc).

 Furthermore, anyone can setup their own relay server by getting RPC endpoints to desired networks with their chosen RPC service provider(s), and then following the instructions in this README.